► McLaren's hardcore 765 Longtail coupe and Spider

-The excellent McLaren 720S needs more performance and driver entertainment like Alton Towers needs a scarier rollercoaster, but here comes the 765LT to take one of the world’s most extreme supercars to the next level – and take on Ferrari’s 488 Pista.
+The excellent McLaren 720S needed more performance and driver entertainment like Alton Towers needs a scarier rollercoaster, but McLaren revealed the 765LT in 2020.
+Now, there's the 765LT Spider – the fastest accelerating convertible McLaren has ever made.

 Why Longtail?
 The name's inspired by McLaren's 1990s F1 GTR Longtail racer with its lengthier rear end for higher top speeds at Le Mans.
 This is the third road car, after 2015's 675LT and 2018's 600LT.
 Glad we cleared that one up early.